OrenVilderman/express-sql-learn-template/README.md

 ```

 # API Design Documentation
-## `/api/V0.1`
+`/api/V0.1`
-CRUD functionality for all the defult tables in the DB is exposed with the andpoint.
+CRUD functionality for all the defult tables in the DB is exposed with the andpoints and also available in the UI.
 ## GET
 `GET /api/V0.1/{query|winner|user}/all`
 ### Query Parameters